aaronbloomfield/ccc/hws/auction/index.md

     - Otherwise, if the amount bid is (strictly) higher than the previously highest bid, then the sender is the new winning bidder; the previously highest winning bidder is refunded his/her ether
     - If one is currently the winning bidder, they can still place a *higher* bid -- their old ether is returned, just like if it were somebody else placing the bid
 - Once we are past the auction end time, the auction can be closed via a call to `closeAuction()`
-    - If there are no bids, then NFT ownership is transferred to the initiator; this includes the cases where the bids were all less than the reserve price (those bid attempts would have reverted, and thus no bids would have been collected)
+    - If there are no bids, then NFT ownership is transferred to the initiator
-    - If the highest bid is equal to or greater than the reserve price, then the NFT is transferred to the winning bidder, and the ether (minus a percentage fee) is transferred to the initiator via `safeTransferFrom()` (*not* `transferFrom()`)
+    - Otherwise the NFT is transferred to the winning bidder, and the ether (minus a percentage fee) is transferred to the initiator via `safeTransferFrom()` (*not* `transferFrom()`)
     - Once closed, an auction cannot be re-opened, although a new auction with the same NFT later can be created
 - The auction contract will keep a fee of 1% of the value of a *winning* bid
     - Any auction that does not succeed -- no bids or does not meet the reserve price -- does not collect a fee
     - Anybody can view the fees via the `unpaidFees()` and `totalFees()` functions; the deployer of the auction smart contract, and ONLY that address, can and collect those fees via a call to `collectFees()`
-    - Integer division here is fine; we don't care about rounding issues
+    - Integer division here is fine to determine the 1% fee; we don't care about rounding issues
 - There are three events that must be emitted at the appropriate times; for each, the parameter is the auction ID:
     - `auctionStartEvent()`: when `startAuction()` is successfully called
     - `auctionCloseEvent()`: when `closeAuction()` is successfully called